BrentonEarl/w3af-sbo/README.md

 purposes.
 The end goal is to incorporate _w3af_ into SlackBuilds.org for distribution.

+All testing should be done on a _FULL_ installation of Slackware-current.

 ### Warning

 The version of urwid in this repository _breaks_ the wicd daemon in